layadas/layadas.github.io/_pages/about.md

   - /about.html
 ---

-I am a Systems scientist.
+I am a Systems scientist - my research is focussed on quantifying the performance of systems.

-My research is focussed on quantifying the performance of systems.
+I have worked on health monitoring of systems ranging from Polymer Electrolyte Membrane Fuel Cells to Control and Estimation algorithms.

-In this respect, I have worked on health monitoring of systems ranging from Polymer Electrolyte Membrane Fuel Cells to control and estimation algorithms.
+Techniques that I typically use for performance quantification include signal processing, time series analysis, compressive sensing and the like.